awsdocs/amazon-redshift-developer-guide/doc_source/r_SVL_S3PARTITION.md

 ## Sample query<a name="r_SVL_S3PARTITION-sample-query"></a>

-The following example gets the partition details for the last query executed\.
+The following example gets the partition details for the last query completed\.

 ```
 SELECT query, segment,